 A prisoner’s dilemma is a decision-making and game theory paradox illustrating that two rational individuals making decisions in their own self-interest cannot result in an optimal solution.
-The paradox was developed by mathematicians M. Flood an M. Dresher in 1950, and the modern interpretation was conceptualized by Canadian mathematician A.W.
+The paradox was developed by mathematicians M. Flood and M. Dresher in 1950, and the modern interpretation was conceptualized by Canadian mathematician A.W.
 Tucker.

 Imagine that the police arrested two suspects of a crime.
 Both suspects are held in different cells and they cannot communicate with each other.
-The police officer offers to both suspects the opportunity to either remain silent or blame another suspect.
+The police officer offers both suspects the opportunity to either remain silent or blame another suspect.
 If both suspects remain silent, they both will serve only one year in prison.
 If they both blame each other, they both will serve three years in prison.

 If one of the suspects blames another and the other remains silent, the suspect who remained silent would serve five years in prison, while another suspect would be set free.
 The table below shows the possible payoffs:

 In such a setting, both suspects do not know the decision chosen by another suspect.
 Therefore, the most rational decision from the perspective of self-interest is to blame the other suspect.